cfarkas/variants2genes/README.md

 ```
 1) Call variants in Control and Case samples using bcftools mpileup.
 2) Filter these variants using vcflib and bedtools (mainly to correct coverage artifacts)
-3) Call germline and somatic variants in both samples using Strelka2 small variant caller.
+3) Call germline and somatic variants in both samples using Strelka2 variant caller.
 4) Intersect (using --invert flag) strelka germline variants with bcftools filtered variants.

 - The output from these steps will output case-linked variants and correspondent genes.